 Easy to clean: Because the inner liner can be removed from the beanbag cover, it makes cleaning and washing the cover easier.
 However, many outdoor beanbags are not machine washable.
 Therefore, there is no need for a removable inner liner.
 Fabrics that are machine-washable or dry-cleanable are more suited to having an inner liner.

-Easy to change: If you want to change the cover to a different color, it’s easy.
+Easy to change: If you want to change the beanbag cover to a different colour, it’s easy.
 All you need to do is remove the cover and insert the filled inner liner into the alternate cover.

 Less mess: If the stitching on your beanbag cover breaks, or if the outer cover is torn or slashed, the inner liner will usually hold the filling and prevent it from spilling out across your lounge room floor.

 While there are advantages, there are also some disadvantages, which we’ve listed below.

 Pairing the shape: If you have a beanbag chair that is anything but round, positioning the inner liner, so it aligns with the form of the outer cover can be challenging to say the least.
 Once you have inserted the filled liner into the cover, it will move around unless it is tied in place (which is usually impossible).
 The beans are then not able to move around the beanbag as they should, and you are left with an uncomfortable chair with the beans in all the wrong places.

 What’s a Filling Chute?
 Most beanbag manufacturers will choose to use a filling chute, rather than an inner liner.
 Despite adding extra cost in the manufacturing phase, it does make the filling more convenient.
 And it is less expensive than an inner liner.
 A filling chute is also made from lightweight mesh fabric, and when the main zip is opened, it will allow about 12 inches of material to come out of the outer cover, so you can quickly fill the beanbag.
 It also provides a second zipper to reduce the possibility of leaks or spills.